ekaitz-zarraga/i18n_yaml/README.md

   localedir: './testdata',    // Read/write the locales from this folder;
                               // naming format: localedir/locale.yaml

-  defaultLocale: 'en',        // This is the language of the original messages
   locales: ['es','en', 'eu']  // Available locales in the application
   clean: true                 // Removes not found translations from the catalog })